akamai/datastream-sdk/docs/AWS-setup.md

 ### To create Lambda function (console)

-1. Create lambda function in lambda service
+1. In the AWS Lambda Console, Under Functions, Create the new lambda function with Python runtime.
+    - In _Change default execution role_, choose _Use an existing role_ and add the existing role created from the previous step

 2. Select code settings in function
-   - code option ->  upload from -> Amazon s3 location
+   - Code source ->  upload from -> Amazon s3 location
-   - provide  s3 location of S3 bucket
+   - provide the s3 location of S3 bucket where we uploaded the code base (say, ds_code-base.zip)

-   - configure Runtime settings
+3. Set **Configuration settings**
+    - Prefered timeout: 5-15 min ~
+    - Set the following Environment Variables :
+        - S3_METADATA_BUCKET:  {your metadata bucketname}
+        - S3_METADATA_PATH: {directory with the configs}

+4. Configure **Runtime settings**
-     - select  : python 3.8 or above
+    - Select  : python 3.8 or above
     - Handler : cloud_modules_aws.lambda_handler
     - Architecture : x86_64

-3. Set Configuration settings
+5. Add **Layers**
+    - Choose the previously created layer from _Custom layers_
+    - Choose the Layer version
-   - General configuration : timeout to 5-15 min ~
+    - Proceed to add
-   - Environment Variables :
-     - S3_METADATA_BUCKET:  yourmetadatabucketname
-     - S3_METADATA_PATH: configs

 ### To create Lambda function (API)